deepjavalibrary/djl/example/README.md

 ## Import the Joule with Intellij

 1. Open Intellij and click `Import Project`.
-2. Select the `example` directly in Joule folder, and click "Open".
+2. Select the `example` directory in Joule folder, and click "Open".
 3. Choose `Import project form existing model`, you can select either `Gradle` or `Maven`
 4. Use the default configuration and click `OK`.
 5. Please go to separate example to continue.